aws/aws-cdk/packages/@aws-cdk/aws-lambda-nodejs/README.md

 By default, all node modules referenced in your Lambda code will be bundled by Parcel.
 Use the `nodeModules` prop to specify a list of modules that should not be bundled but instead included in the `node_modules` folder of the Lambda package.
-This is useful when working with native dependencies or when Parcel fails to bundle a module.
+This is useful when working with native dependencies or when esbuild fails to bundle a module.

 ```ts
 new lambda.NodejsFunction(this, 'my-handler', {